leyen-me/Trading-Bitget/README.md

 <div align="center">

-Made with ❤️ by Rustaceans for Traders
+Made with ❤️ for Traders
-✨ Powering the next generation of AI-driven trading ✨
+✨ Powering automated contract trading on Bitget ✨

 </div>